 Stewart Brentnall is the Chief Investment Officer of Tcorp, the asset management arm of the state of NSW.
 In this podcast, we discussed the fund’s move towards a total portfolio approach, how TCorp views partnerships with fund managers and Stewart’s thoughts on the Canadian Model.

 In a conversation with Rob Arnott, founder and Chairman of Research Affiliates, we discussed the value factor and why it hasn’t worked for the last decade.
 Rob also lamented the burden of public listings and revealed he will never take Research Affiliates public.

 Now spanning more than 50 episodes, the [i3] Podcast database contains a wealth of information that you rarely find together in one place.
-It provides a rich source of educational material that is suitable to both seasoned and beginning portfolio managers.
+It provides a rich source of educational material that is suitable to both seasoned and junior portfolio managers.

 We were humbled to have been included in the list of Top Investment Podcasts of 2018 by author, entrepreneur, and investment fund manager Meb Faber.

 In announcing his list, Meb marveled at how much quality content is available today through the various podcasts.

 “Seriously, you should listen to these, it’s like getting a Masters in Investing…unreal that these are all free…what a time to be alive!”